 On November 15, 2019, our Board announced that the Company has initiated a strategic review process to identify, examine, and consider a range of strategic alternatives available to the Company, including but not limited to, (i) selling the Company's assets to a business development company or other potential buyer, (ii) merging with another business development company, (iii) liquidating the Company's assets in accordance with a plan of liquidation, (iv) raising additional funds for the Company, or (v) otherwise entering into another business combination, with the objective of maximizing stockholder value.
-As of March 31, 2021 and through the date of filing this Quarterly Report, the Company has not entered into any agreements regarding any strategic alternative.
+On August 19, 2021, the Company provided an update with respect to our strategic review process and reported that the process was ongoing and that our options had been enhanced by significant valuation growth in our portfolio.
+As of June 30, 2022 and through the date of filing this Quarterly Report, the Company has not entered into any agreements regarding any strategic alternative and the strategic process remains ongoing.